Oral azithromycin use during childbirth to prevent severe maternal infection among Nigerian women giving birth vaginally

 What does the study involve?

 The study will be conducted in 60 sites in Nigeria.
-The health facilities will be randomly assigned to either the intervention or control group for both the clinical trial and implementation study.
+The health facilities will be randomly assigned to either the intervention or control group for the clinical trial, while the health facilities will be purposively selected, to account for health systems-based organisation factor, in the implementation study.
 The study will compare two groups of participants:

 For the clinical study,

-Intervention group: Women will receive a single 2-g oral dose of azithromycin during labour.
+Intervention group: Women will receive a single 2-g oral dose of azithromycin during labour in addition to the usual care provided in the health facility (such as handwashing, use of hand gloves, and aseptic techniques).

 Control group: Women will receive the usual care without azithromycin.